jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 2008-09-02

 Google using a separate process for each tab in its Google Chrome browser, is just a practical solution, relatively easy to implement.
 That's why process isolation offers a solution to this problem.
-It is not, that with more effort, a not-yet existing solution to this problem, that does not use the isolation of processes, might not offer a better or equally practical solution, might products like that be finished today and free to use.
+It is not, that with more effort, a not-yet existing solution to this problem, that might not use the isolation of processes, might not offer a better or equally practical solution, might products like that be finished today and free to use.

 JJ